rhinstaller/initial-setup/README.rst

 Still, it has its own Hub, one spoke (the EULA spoke) and a translation domain ("initial-setup").

-As with Anaconda, Initial Setup has both a GUI and TUI version and the package is split to a core and GUI & TUI sub packages.
+As with Anaconda, Initial Setup has both a GUI and TUI version and the package is split into a core and GUI & TUI sub packages.

 As Initial Setup needs to run during the early boot, it is started by a systemd unit configured to start before the normal login screen.
 On RHEL7 Initial Setup is by default